masa-finance/docs/docs/masa-protocol/protocol-twitter-scraper-cookies-config.md

 title: X/Twitter (Cookies)
 ---

-This guide will help you configure your Masa Node as a X/Twitter scraper.
+This guide will help you configure your Masa Node as a X/Twitter scraper using cookies authentication.

 ### Prerequisites